It started a little something like this...

 Over the following weeks, during the evenings we continued to get to know each other and when the yoga training ended she made me an offer.
 Move to Hotchkiss, stay at her home and join her in working at the bison leather furniture company.
 Turns out they needed someone who knew how to sew and use an industrial sewing machine.
 All this with the idea that from scraps of leather acquired from our "day job" we could try our hand at bag makin'.

-I said yes.
+I said yes to this most unexpected snd fortuitious opportunity.
 I could not ignore the signs that pointed me to start anew in this small, beautiful rural town - brimming with more promise of opportunities than have ever surfaced in Philadelphia.
 I returned to Philly just long enough to pack my car, then drive westward & onward.
 And so it began, my westernly journey.

 I don’t live in Hotchkiss anymore and Dona is no longer my business partner but I will never forget how this venture started, where it started and of course with whom it started.